-Once you have a clear sense of who your audience is, define an individual who represents that group of people by putting a name and a face to that type of person.
+Once you have a clear sense of who your audience is, take the time to define an individual who represents that group of people.
+Put a name and a face to that type of person.

 For example, I know I'm trying to reach a specific audience with my Objectives and have created a persona for a fictional business owner named Mary.

-- She understands the value of having a professional do the things she can't in her business.
+She understands the value of having a professional do the things she can't do in her business.

-- She's not technical and doesn't want to be.
-She uses email and Facebook and that's all she really is interested in knowing.
+She's not technical and doesn't want to be.
+She uses email and Facebook, and that's all she is interested in knowing.

-- She shares more personal information on Facebook than business information because she hasn't clearly defined whom she's targeting and she's unsure if what she shares for business will be effective.
+She shares more personal information on Facebook than business information because she hasn't defined whom she's targeting, and she's unsure if what she shares for business will be useful.

 Is this is exact person I work with every time?
 No, but it's pretty darn close.
-By knowing who my target audience is and who is going to value my services, I'm able to save time and money.
+By defining my Audience Personas, knowing who my target audience is and who is going to value my services, I'm able to save time and money.
 I'm better able to tailor my communications and marketing to those who will want to take the next step to work with me.

 How to build your Audience Personas